 Postal General Delivery Address

 The code that the user gives to the post office that the Postal Office Name attribute denotes to collect the physical messages awaiting delivery to him.
-Its values are defined by that post office.
+It corresponds to the PosteRestanteAddress of X.411.

 Postal Locale